-- С If the committee determines that the above-described process has not been followed correctly, the committee will order a rehearing of the case following the cor--,212101 rect process. - D The decision of the committee is final.
+- C If the committee determines that the above-described process has not been followed correctly, the committee will order a rehearing of the case following the correct process. - D The decision of the committee is final.

-Academic Probation and Suspension Academic Probation
+Academic Probation and Suspension

+Academic Probation